MeloMellow/feedget-nlw/README.md

 #### Feedget is a full stack web project of a widget that collects feedback.

+> This project was made in order to train the construction of a responsive and accessible component with React on the frontend using tools like tailwind.
+It was also carried out the construction of a Backend using tests and SOLID pattern

 ![](/img/1.png)
 ![](/img/2.png)
 ![](/img/3.png)

-> This project was made in order to train my React skills on the frontend using tools like tailwind and train my Api skills on the backend

 ## Usage